Switchblade

-A switchblade (also known as switch knife, automatic knife, pushbutton knife, ejector knife, flick knife, Stiletto, flick blade, or spring knife (Sprenger, Springer)) is a pocketknife with a sliding or pivoting blade contained in the handle which is extended automatically by a spring when a button, lever, or switch on the handle or bolster is activated.
-Virtually all switchblades incorporate a locking blade, where the blade is locked against accidental closure when the blade is in the open position.
-It is unlocked by a mechanism that allows the blade to be folded and locked in the closed position.
+A switchblade (also known as switch knife, automatic knife, pushbutton knife, ejector knife, flick knife, gravity knife, flick blade, or spring knife) is a pocketknife with a sliding or pivoting blade contained in the handle which is extended automatically by a spring when a button, lever, or switch on the handle or bolster is activated.
+Virtually all switchblades incorporate a locking blade, a means of preventing the blade from being accidentally closed while in the open position.
+An unlocking mechanism must be activated in order to close the blade for storage.

-During the 1950s, US newspapers as well as the tabloid press promoted the image of a new violent crime wave caused by young male delinquents with a stiletto, switchblade, or flick knife, based mostly on anecdotal evidence.
-In 1954, Democratic Rep. James J. Delaney of New York authored the first bill submitted to the U.S. Congress banning the manufacture and sale of switchblades, beginning a wave of legal restrictions worldwide and a consequent decline in their popularity.
+During the 1950s, US newspapers as well as the tabloid press promoted the image of a new violent crime wave caused by young male delinquents with a switchblade or flick knife, based mostly on anecdotal evidence.
+In 1954, Democratic Rep. James J. Delaney of New York authored the first bill submitted to the U.S. Congress banning the manufacture and sale of switchblades, beginning a wave of legal restrictions worldwide and a subsequent decline in their popularity.

 Method of operation

 Side-opening

 The most common type of switchblade is the side-opening or out-the-side (OTS) knife.
-These resemble traditional manually-operated folding knives, but feature a coil or leaf spring which powers a blade that is released when the activation button is pressed.
-Side-opening knives may feature a safety mechanism that prevent the accidental actuation of the blade release mechanism.
+These resemble traditional manually operated folding knives, but feature a coil or leaf spring which powers a blade that is released when the activation button is pressed.
+Side-opening knives may feature a safety mechanism that prevents the accidental actuation of the blade release mechanism.
 Manipulation of a lever, slide button, bolster, or picklock releases the blade for closure.